Note: This post was originally published on March 19, 2020, and has been updated with new information.

-This is particularly true for today’s enterprises, where staying competitive requires gaining real insight from data.
-And not only that, but using that data to make accurate predictions about where your business—and the market its in—is headed.
+This is especially true for today’s business, where staying competitive requires gaining real insight from data.
+Not only that, but using that data to make accurate predictions about where your business—and your market—are headed.

-Given this, it’s worthwhile to break down the differences between the two primary forms of data insight: business intelligence and advanced analytics.
+Given this fact, it’s worth breaking down the differences between the two primary forms of data insight: business intelligence and advanced analytics.

-This type of intelligence is not new, of course.
-Still, the arrival of the cloud has made it possible to dig deeper into more information at a cost far cheaper than traditional on-premises data storage.
+Business intelligence is not new, of course, but with the arrival of the cloud it is now possible for enterprises to dig deep into more information—at a cost that is far cheaper than traditional on-premises data storage.

-Making this work requires a massive amount of data.
-Not just structured data from known sources, but streaming data, semi-structured data, and completely unstructured data.
+The driving force behind all this is the massive amount of data now available to enterprises.
+Not just structured data from known sources that is the foundation of business intelligence, but streaming data, semi-structured data, and completely unstructured data.

 Integrating advanced analytics into your business